Decision Logging

 The mechanism of decision logging is straightforward:

 After the hash has been provided to the Smart Contract by the Seller, the Dispute Period starts to run.
 This means the money is still locked in the Smart Contract and the Buyer now has all the time to verify the outputs and the hash provided.
-Should there be anything wrong with the outputs (for example, the hash is not valid), the buyer can start the Dispute process and request a refund of their money.
+Should there be anything wrong with the outputs (for example, the hash is not valid), the buyer can start the and request a refund of their money.

 Should everything be fine - as the hash is valid and the output is in line with what the Agentic Service claims to do and demonstrated with the linked "Example Output" (see Registry) - the seller of the Agentic Service can collect the money after the dispute period has passed.